ethannicholas/Frost/docs/errorHandling.md

 3. The return type `Error?`.
 When a method does not normally need to return any information, but still might fail, `Error?` is the right return type. `File.delete()` is a good example of this sort of method.
-It is a compile-time error for a program to call a method which returns `Error?` and not examine the return value.
+It is a compile-time error for a program to call a method which returns `Error?` and ignore the return value.

 Because it is common to call many `Error?`-returning methods in sequence (for instance, interacting with the filesystem will tend to involve many such calls), manually checking the result of each call